 Here you can expect to find news related to my work, those projects I am involved in (and through which I often discover resources to share), and our work at large.
-In the sidebar you will find links to many of the resources I rely on most for news about education in general and English in particular.
-I will update these resources when I discover better ones; otherwise you can trust me to limit each list to five links worth your time.

 The Teacher’s Companion for They Say/I Say Now Available!